WSMorrison/Hard_Parkers/README.md

   - The text area automatically strips leading and trailing whitespaces.

 Defensive code added includes:
+  - The event name field has additional code that ensures that event names are unique.
   - The date form inputs have additional code that ensures that the dates are in the future.
+  - The event location url field has additional code that ensures that the url is not only valid, but is a valid Google Maps link, in an attempt to defend against malicious links.
+  - The Number of cars field has additional code that prevents a user from publishing a zero or negative number, and also caps the number at 199.
+This number is not arbitrary, but intends to keep the events organized on the app small.

 <br>